byjg/jquery-sse/README.md

 A lightweigth jQuery Plugin for Server-Sent Events (SSE) EventSource Polyfill.
 This plugin do not overwrite the native EventSource object if it exists.
-If there is no native support the request is made by Ajax requests.
+If there is no native support the request is made by ajax requests (polling).
-The server implementation does not needed to change neither the client.
+You do not need to change the server side nor the client side.

 ## Example